Genxster1998/XPS9350-macOS/README.md

 ## USB

-If usb disks get ejected upon sleep/wake, run `kexts/syscl-USBFix/install.sh` to install a daemon that safely unmount usb disks before sleep and remount after wake.
+It is a known bug that usb disks get ejected unexpectedly upon sleep/wake.
+Run `kexts/syscl-USBFix/install.sh` to install a daemon that safely unmount usb disks before sleep and remount after wake.

-Type-c hotplug works, but when you want to wake up the laptop, detach type-c device first, or the type-c port will become invalid, in this case you will have to sleep/wake again to bring type-c back.
+Type-c hotplug works, but when you want to put the laptop asleep/awake, detach type-c device, or the type-c port will become invalid.

 ## Display Profiles